What TV show would you choose?

 W cast an unbelieving eye roll: You’re the author who wrote our story, and you still say you don’t know the answers?

 Me: I make stuff up, Wishes.
-The whole idea of time traveling was made up.
-And I invented you, remember.
+I made up the whole idea of time traveling.
+And I invented you, remember?

 W squinted his eyelids to a slit and stared hard at me.
-After a moment, he spoke again: You invented me?
+After a moment, he spoke: You invented me?
 Seriously?
 I’ve been around a lot longer than you.
 When will you realize you are a sideline observer of our stories and simply writing what happened?

-The little ‘tortie’ interrupted with another throaty chitter that could be interpreted as disgusted if one were inclined to judge it as such.
+The little ‘tortie’ interrupted with another throaty chitter that I interpreted as him being disgusted.

 Into thin air.